-Among the enzyme-free passaging reagents, ReLeSR[TM] allows the quickest and most straightforward protocol for routine passaging of human ES and iPS cells as cell aggregates.
-Unlike passaging using Gentle Cell Dissociation Reagent, passaging with ReLeSR[TM] does not require manual selection of differentiated areas or scraping to remove cell aggregates.
-With any passaging protocol, ensure that you have optimized the exposure time to the passaging reagent used; the appearance of colonies after dissociation should be as shown in Figure 9 (ReLeSR[TM]) or Figures 10 & 11 (Gentle Cell Dissociation Reagent).
+Among the enzyme-free passaging reagents, ReLeSRTM allows the quickest and most straightforward protocol for routine passaging of human ES and iPS cells as cell aggregates (section 5.1.1).
+With any passaging protocol, ensure that you have optimized the exposure time to the passaging reagent used; the appearance of colonies after dissociation should be as shown in Figure 9 (ReLeSRTM), Figure 10 & 11 (Gentle Cell Dissociation Reagent), or Figure 12 (Dispase).
 The incubation time may vary when using different cell lines or other cell passaging reagents; dissociation should be monitored under the microscope until the optimal time is determined.
-Avoid overexposure, which leads to the generation of single cells.
-If single cells are generated, refer to section 8.0 for troubleshooting suggestions.